JorgeBritoCartolano/image-processing-app/README.md

 - `<your-bucket-name-for-lambda-code>`: The name of the S3 bucket where you uploaded the Lambda function `.zip` files.
 - `<your-email>`: Your email address to receive SNS notifications.

 Note: The Pillow layer ARN used in this project is tied to a specific version of Python (e.g., Python 3.12).
 If you change the Python version in the Lambda function, make sure to update the Pillow layer ARN to a compatible version.
-Here you can find more Pillow layers: https://github.com/keithrozario/Klayers
+More Pillow layers can be found here: https://github.com/keithrozario/Klayers

 ### 3. Deploy the CloudFormation Stack

-Use the AWS CLI or the AWS Management Console to deploy the stack:
+Use the AWS CLI or the AWS Management Console to deploy the stack.

 ### 4. Confirm SNS Subscription